top of page

 The relationship between the theory of relativity and consciousness as well as between quantum physics and symbol formation opened up the second space (see dream from section 3a) into which man was able to penetrate.
 This relationship reveals to us the riddle of the two-part creation.

-The structure of material and biological evolution follows building up and breaking down laws that are subject to an autonomous process.
-Evolution cannot plan, i.e. it is not able to build a system that tries to establish the basis of its own development, because it has no consciousnes.
-Therefore, consciousness and its symbolism represent something completely new in their possibilities, which led to a revolutionary break and led to an interruption of the linearity of creation.
-It is the above-mentioned kinship that forms the basis on which man learnt to penetrate the material world in order to become creative beyond evolution itself.
+The structure of material and biological evolution follows a process of construction and decomposition that appears to be subject to a non-goal-oriented sequence.
+Evolution cannot plan, i.e. it is unable to establish a system that can determine the basis of its own development, because it has no consciousness.
+Therefore, consciousness and its symbolism represent something completely new in terms of their possibilities, which led to a revolutionary break and an interruption in the process of creation.
+It is the kinship discussed above that forms the basis on which humans learned to penetrate the material world in order to become creative beyond evolution itself.

-In the linearity of creation, the destructive is always a starting point for a new construction.
-It is impossible to see why creation in its evolutionary process should allow the consciousness of man to emerge, which is able to penetrate it and cause far-reaching changes that lead to a break in linearity.
-A classic example: The genetic material is interrupted with the gene scissors CRISPR (penetration of foreign genetic material).
-In evolution, it is chance that "decides" to initiate further developments; in humans, it is an intention.
-We cannot ascribe any intention to the progressive and autonomous development of the material world itself.
-It therefore seems nonsensical that evolution should allow this break, unless we assume that there was an underlying plan that gave man a formative freedom.
+In the course of creation, destruction is always a starting point for rebuilding or further development.
+It is difficult to understand why creation, in its evolutionary process, should give rise to human consciousness, which is capable of directly penetrating it and causing radical changes.
+A classic example: genetic material is interrupted using CRISPR gene editing (penetration into foreign genetic material).
+In evolution, chance ‘decides’, but a directed process also plays a role, enabling advantageous developments.
+In humans, it is intentional.
+It seems nonsensical that evolution should allow this break, unless we assume that there is an underlying plan that gave humans creative freedom.

 f) The enigma of the human being

 In the previous descriptions, a twofold design could be demonstrated.
-The world (A) is the first creation, described by the theory of relativity and quantum physics.
+The world (A) is the first creation, described by the theory of relativity and quantum physics, but gaps and questions remain.
 This creation is contrasted with human consciousness and its symbolic forms.
 They correspond to the second creation (B).
-They are two different worlds, but they are connected by their mutually complementary, constructive and deconstructive structures.
-Both appear as symbolic formations which, in their enigmatic origin, correspond to symbolic projections that people try to explain retrospectively in the sciences, philosophies and religions.
+They are two different worlds, but they are connected by their mutually complementary, constructive and destructive designs.

 The material world (A) is independent, it does not depend on (B), because it developed completely on its own.
 As man appeared, he began to use it for himself, thereby transcending the boundaries of the world (A).